coohom/cloud-docs/src/user_manual.md

 1. click here to input task name.
 2. The default setting is No, at this time, click Next to enter the visual configuration interface
-3. Choose Yes to enter the dsl file configuration mode, you can complete the task configuration through the dsl file
+3. Choose Yes to enter the DSL file configuration mode, you can complete the task configuration through the DSL file
 4. click here to enter the next step

 ![Manage Scene](images/task_set.png)